-Mr Blackburn , Mrs Lord and Mrs Stack welcome you to the year 6 page.
+Mr Blackburn , Mrs Lord welcome you to the year 6 page.

 We love teaching the children in Year 6 and it is always great to see their enthusiasm and excellent attitudes for learning!

-During the Autumn term our science topic will be: Animal classification.
+During the spring term our science topic will be: Electricity

 During this term we will be continuing with our French and ukulele lessons, and Miss Walsh will be teaching our P.E sessions every Wednesday.

-In English we are reading Room 13 written by Robert Swindell.
+In English we are reading 'The journey of Jo'Burg' written by Beverley Naido

-At the end of the day we are currently reading Ghost written by Jason Reynolds
+At the end of the day we are currently reading A selection of large quality picture story books.

 Please enjoy looking through our photos of some of the exciting things we get up to in year 6.